Quantum transport equations for Bose systems taking into account nonlinear hydrodynamic processes: Introduction

+The problems of building a kinetic equation for Bose systems based on the microscopic approach were considered by Akhiezer and Peletminsky \cite{AkhezPelet1981} and by Kirkpatrick and Dorfman \cite{KirkpDorf1985.1,KirkpDorf1985.2,KirkpDorf1985.3}.
+The results of \cite{KirkpDorf1985.1,KirkpDorf1985.2} were extended and used to describe the trapped weakly-interacting Bose gases at finite temperatures \cite{ZarGrifNik1998,ZarNikGrif1999}.
+Lauck, Vasconcellos and Luzzi \cite{LauckVasconLuzzi1990} developed a nonlinear quantum transport theory for a far from equilibrium many-body system, which is based on nonequilibrium statistical operator method.
+The hierarchy of generalized evolution equations of dissipative processes in a Bose fluid was derived by Madureira, Vasconcellos and Luzzi \cite{MadurVasconLuzzi1998.1,MadurVasconLuzzi1998.2}.
+The proposed approach may be suitable for a description of the transport coefficients in molecular hydrodynamics, where the coefficients are frequency and wavelength dependent.
+Molecular hydrodynamics of nondegenerate Bose gas \cite{Tserkov1990,Tserkov1990_2} and degenerate one \cite{Tserkov1992.1995,Tserkov1992.1995_2} was derived using the method of two-temporal Green functions \cite{Zubarev1960,Tserkov1986}.

-A considerable success was achieved in papers \cite{l39,l40,l41,l42,l43} in which the approach of the consistent description of kinetics and hydrodynamics of classical dense gases and fluids is proposed based on the method of Zubarev non-equilibrium statistical Zubarev operator \cite{l22,l44,l45,l46,l47}.
-By means of this formalism the non-equilibrium statistical operator of many-particles Bose system, which consistently describes kinetics and hydrodynamics, is obtained in papers \cite{l48,l49}.
-The quantum non-equilibrium one-particle distribution function and the average value of density of interaction potential energy have been selected as parameters of consistent description of a non-equilibrium state.
+The nonequilibrium statistical operator of many-particle Bose system which consistently describes the kinetics and hydrodynamics, was derived in \cite{VakHlTok1997,HlTok2005}.
+The quantum nonequilibrium one-particle distribution function and the average value of density of interaction potential energy have been selected as parameters of a consistent description of the nonequilibrium state.
+Generalized transport equations were obtained for strongly and weakly nonequilibrium Bose systems with separate contributions from both the kinetic and potential energies of particle interaction.

-On the other hand, the large-scale fluctuations in a system related to the slow hydrodynamical processes play the essential role at the phase transition with temperature decrease.
-The construction of the kinetic equations taking into account the slow processes is the hard problem for the transport theory both in classical and quantum liquids.
-The same problem arises at the description of low-frequency anomalies in kinetic equations related to "long tails" of correlation functions \cite{l50,l51,l52,l53,l54}.

-The experimental investigations and model descriptions of phase transition were considered in papers \cite{l54a,l54b,l54bb,l54bbb,l54c}.
-In this regard the studies of nonlinear second sound waves, the transition from laminar to turbulent flows and acoustic turbulence in superfluid helium are a hard problems in theoretical and experimental investigations \cite{l56a,l56b,l56d,l56c,l56e,l57a,l57b,l57c,l57d,l57e}.
-These area of science actively develops and is called quantum turbulence in quantum fluids \cite{l58a,l58aa,l58b,l58bb,l58d}.